lexibank/tlopo/out/vol1/chapter7.md

 <a id="s-3-2"></a>

-## 3.2.
+### 3.2.
 Cabin, deck hut

 A deck hut is often added to large outrigger canoes but no widespread cognate set distinctively denoting such a structure has so far been noted.
-In a number of languages, reflexes of PMP _&ast;balay_, POc _&ast;pale_ 'hut, shed, open-sided house' ([Ch.3, §3.3](chapter3.md#s-3-3)) are used for a deck hut, for example, Fijian _vale waqa_ (lit. 'canoe house'), and _valevale_ 'hut' ([Hornell 1936](../references.md#source-Hornell1936):323), and this may also have been the case in POco
+In a number of languages, reflexes of PMP _&ast;balay_, POc _&ast;pale_ 'hut, shed, open-sided house' (Ch.
+3, §3.3) are used for a deck hut, for example, Fijian _vale waqa_ (lit. 'canoe house'), and _valevale_ 'hut' ([Hornell 1936](../references.md#source-Hornell1936):323), and this may also have been the case in POco

 <a id="s-4"></a>

 ## 4. Outrigger structure

 <a id="s-4-1"></a>

-## 4.1.
+### 4.1.
 Outrigger float, outrigger side of canoe

 The meaning 'outrigger float' can be attributed to PMP _&ast;(c,s)a(R)man_.
 This term is well attested in Oceanic and Central/Eastern Malayo-Polynesian, but rare in WMP.
-In many WMP languages it has been replaced in this meaning by a reflex of _&ast;katiR_ ([§2.1](#s-2-1)).
-In Oceanic languages the reflex of POc _&ast;saman_ also has the sense of 'outrigger side of the canoe' in contrast to _&ast;katae_ 'free side of canoe' ([§4.4](#s-4-4)).
+In many WMP languages it has been replaced in this meaning by a reflex of _&ast;katiR_ (§2.1).
+In Oceanic languages the reflex of POc _&ast;saman_ also has the sense of 'outrigger side of the canoe' in contrast to _&ast;katae_ 'free side of canoe' (§4.4).

 <table>
 <tr>